BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Experimental Results

 where the reaction rate is $k=0.01$ and the diffusion coefficient is $D=0.01$.
 Zero initial and boundary conditions are used.
 The operator learning goal is to recover the map from the forcing term $f(x)$ to the corresponding solution $u(x,t)$.
 Following~\cite{wang2021learning}, the forcing function $f(x)$ is generated using a Gaussian Random Field (GRF) with an square exponential kernel, a length scale of 0.2, and a scale factor of 1.

 For this task, we apply a $10 \times 10$ grid of bumps across the spatial and temporal domains.
 Bumps are constrained to be in the physical domain, as explained in Section~\ref{sec:methods}.\ref{sec:detailed}, for efficient representation.
-We observed that Bump-DeepONet accurately solves the operator learning problem, as can be seen in \cref{fig-deeponet-diffusion} for a random test forcing function (not observed during training).
+We observed that Bump-DeepONet accurately solves the operator learning problem, as can be seen in \cref{fig-deeponet-diffusion} for a random test forcing function (not seen during training).
 Notably, Bump-DeepONet requires 100 times fewer parameters than the DeepONet while achieving comparable accuracy in this problem, as seen in \cref{tbl:deeponet-bumpnet-vs-mlp}.
-The trained Bump-DeepONet identifies the solution accurately by placing more bumps over complex regions (\cref{fig-deeponet-diffusion-vis}).
+The trained Bump-DeepONet identifies the solution accurately by placing more bumps over regions of high solution variability (\cref{fig-deeponet-diffusion-vis}).
 These results demonstrate that BumpNet enables efficient operator learning and serves as a highly parameter-efficient alternative to traditional MLP-based architectures.